 He then walked toward me staggering and smiling.

 “Oh my, I must have forgot.
 You know my young warrior, when you lose something greater than life itself you just wish everything will um…hmmm!
 Well, why wasn’t he as strong and wise as you?” said the chief as he turned to the six newly ordained elders.

 “Well, you lucky old bones…forgave I have, better you thank Buga my young warrior here,” he added as he fell to the ground snoring.

 The guards lifted him up to his bedroom as the newly ordained elders thanked me and walked away.
-I walked into the chief’s bedroom with the guards, he seemed not to be aware of what he had done earlier, luckily for the new elders, the chief did not order them be killed before I came.
-For even while drunk, his orders were taken and executed by his guards without any question.
+I walked into the chief’s bedroom with the guards.
+He seemed not to be aware of what he had done earlier.
+Luckily for the new elders, the chief did not order them be killed before I came.
+For even while drunk, his orders were taken and executed by the guards without any question.